Proxmox Setup

 net.ipv4.tcp_fastopen=3

-# increase Linux autotuning TCP buffer limit to 128MB (64MB)
+# Increase Linux autotuning TCP buffer limit to 128MB (64MB).

 net.ipv4.tcp_window_scaling=3

-# recommended for hosts with jumbo frames enabled
+# Enable MTU Probing (recommended for hosts with jumbo frames enabled).

 net.ipv4.tcp_mtu_probing=1